Chongqing Rail Transit: Line 9

 The first phase of Line 9 opened on 25 January 2022.
+It connects Huashigou in Yubei District to Gaotanyan in Shapingba District.
+The line's route also serves Yuzhong District and Jiangbei District.
+Line 9 crosses the Jialing River on a bridge parallel to Jiahua Bridge.
+It also features the deepest metro station in the world, Hongyancun station, at 116 meters deep.
 Line 9's colour is crimson.

 Line 10

 The line serves the North Railway station and the airport terminals.
 The first phase (Liyuchi to Wangjiazhuang) opened on 28 December 2017, and the second phase will connect Yuzhong and Nan'an districts by crossing the Jialing and the Yangtze rivers.
 Two new bridges, Zengjiayan Jialing River Bridge and Nanjimen Rail Transit Bridge, are under construction for train services to the south.
 Line 10's color is purple.

+Line 18

+Opened in 2023, Line 18 connects Tiaodeng in Dadukou District to Fuhualu in Yuzhong District.
+The line crosses the Yangtze river on a 660-meter span cable-stayed bridge.
+The line's second phase, currently under construction, is projected to cross Yuzhong District and terminate at Xiaoshizi.
+Line 18's color is turquoise.

 Jiangtiao line

-Jiangtiao line is a suburban rapid transit line connecting Jiangjin District with the metropolitan area.
-There will be through service between Line 5 and Jiangtiao line in the future.
+The Jiangtiao line is a suburban rapid transit line connecting Jiangjin District with the metropolitan area at Tiaodeng.
+There is through service between Line 5 and the Jiangtiao line since 2023.
 Jiangtiao line's color is blue.

+Bitong line

+The Bitong line is a suburban rapid transit line connecting Tongliang District with the metropolitan area at Bishan.
+There will be through service between Line 27 and the Bitong line in the future.

 Ticketing

 Transport cards

 CRT accepts Life & Transport Card (Chongqing Universal Card, released by Chongqing City Card Payment Co., Ltd.) and its compatible cards, released by partner companies in other cities of China.
 There is a 10% discount applied to the Regular Card if it is used on public transit in the city.
 The higher price is paid for transfers between the bus and the metro within 1 hour (not including metro-to-metro, according to the paying time).
 The Regular Card can be purchased at any CRT station, and a deposit can be recovered when the card is returned with its receipt.
 In addition the card can be used in many shops, cinemas, restaurants, etc. in Chongqing.
 The Students' Card and the Elders' Card can not be directly used on the metro since their monthly fee covers only buses unless a cash sub-account, which allows a 50% discount, is added to the cards for free at the service points.